chenchkx/Powerformer/README.md

 Please feel free to contact me via email (<chenkx@zju.edu.cn>, <davidluo@zju.edu.cn>, <liushunyu@zju.edu.cn>) if you are interested in my research :)

-## Ablation study on China 300-bus system, we will provide in the revised version
+# The following picture is the ablation study on the China 300-bus system.
+Due to time limitation, we will provide the ablation study on the large-scale European 9241-bus systems in this repository later.
 ![image](https://github.com/chenchkx/Powerformer/blob/main/China-300-ablation.jpg)